ytakefuji/tsico2/README.md

 $ tsico2

-Enter start-date, March 2007 in this example
+Enter start-date for March 2007 in this example

 Enter the beginning year-month (e.g. 1978-11): 2007-3

-Enter end-date, March 2014
+Enter end-date for March 2014

 Enter the end year-month (e.g. 2023-3): 2014-3